 Let us break it down using the most straightforwards examples possible.
 As you can see in the example below, the top-level category ("Sales") was chosen as the "primary category", and as a result, only its slug will be used in the URL for the post.

-Now, to show the difference in a clear way, let us see what happens when lowest-level term is chosen.
-This instance will be similar to the previous example.
-If the child category is selected, the slugs of all of its parent categories are included in the post URL, as shown in the screenshot below.
+To make the difference clear, let us look at what happens when the lowest-level term is chosen.
+When the child category is selected, the slugs of all of its parent categories are included in the post URL, as shown in the screenshot below.

-If you do not want Permalink Manager to support "primary category" you can disable it in the plugin settings.
-If you disable it, the default post permalink will take the lowest available category (with parents, if any).
+You may deactivate Permalink Manager's support for "primary category" in the plugin options.
+After you disable it, the default post permalink will use the lowest available category (including its parents, if available).

 If you know how to code, you can modify the category slug that is used when the post's default URL is generated.
 In particular, you may create a custom function that will replace the %taxonomy% tag (eg. %category%), which is dynamically populated with the slug of the category chosen for the post.